 - As of today, there are currently no confirmed cases of COVID-19 among youth within DJJ institutions.

 - To ensure everyone’s well-being, effective March 18, 2020, no volunteers will be allowed to enter DJJ until further notice.

-- The California Education Authority is continuing high school classes for youth in DJJ, while practicing social distancing.
+- The California Education Authority is continuing high school classes for youth in DJJ, via distance learning.

 - Family visitation has been suspended.

-- DJJ values family relationship and visitations as vital part of rehabilitation, so DJJ youth are receiving increased free phone calls and we are working on ways to implement teleconferencing software for “virtual” visits.
+- DJJ values family relationship and visitations as vital part of rehabilitation, so DJJ youth are receiving increased free phone calls and implementing teleconferencing software for video visits.

 - We encourage letter writing as a way to stay in touch and are increasing the number of postage stamps available to youth.

 - Effective March 27, all staff, volunteers and visitors will be given the same health screenings in place at other state institutions, including temperature checks, prior to entering.